Features

 Input field

 Where you type your tasks and questions for Bob using natural language or use slash commands for quick actions.
+Pasted text appears as a compact context pill so you can see what context you've added without filling the input area.

 Action buttons